why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/codecs.md

 - libavcodec-full
 - vlc-codecs

+!!! info
+    Tumbleweed users who only occasionally use codecs (for example through a web browser or a handful of dedicated applications such as _VLC_ or _OBS Studio_) might find it convenient _to avoid_ the addition of external repositories by using a version of these applications shipping their own codecs.
+On Tumbleweed the advantage of this approach is that codecs will be kept separate from system libraries, securing extra stability for the user.
+Interested readers may refer to [this page](/alternative_procurement#flatpaks) for explanations.

 You can get them using `Zypper`, _OBS Package Installer_ (`opi`) or `YaST`.
 ## OBS Package Installer
 `opi` can be used to search and install software from the _Open Build Service_ (OBS) and it works on __openSUSE__ and __SUSE__.
 To install the required codecs:

 1. Launch a _terminal emulator_ (_Konsole_, _Gnome Terminal_ etc.),
 1. Install `opi`: `sudo zypper install opi`
 1. Install codecs with `opi`: `opi codecs`